bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/ssh.md

 To tunnel an ssh session over the SOCKS proxy on localhost and port 9999:
 =========================================================================

-ssh -o “ProxyCommand nc -x 127.0.0.1:9999 -X 4 %h %p” @
+ssh -o "ProxyCommand nc -x 127.0.0.1:9999 -X 4 %h %p” @

--X use an xsession, -C compress data, “-c blowfish” use the encryption blowfish:
+-X use an xsession, -C compress data, "-c blowfish” use the encryption blowfish:
 ================================================================================

 ssh @ -C -c blowfish -X